What does wellbeing mean to you?

 - Take Notice – The key to wellbeing is to be present.
 Don’t dwell on the past or focus too much on the future… just live in the moment!

-Managers can also support workers’ wellbeing through introducing these 5 action points to the workplace.
-It can help employees build resilience and in turn, create a more productive & inclusive work environment.
-It can also assist workplaces in meeting their health and safety obligations to manage health and wellbeing risks.
+Managers can also support workers’ wellbeing through introducing these 5 action points and tailoring them to the workplace.
+They can help employees build resilience and in turn, create a more productive & inclusive work environment.
+Furthermore, they can assist workplaces in meeting their health and safety obligations to manage health and wellbeing risks.